Baskaboo/baskaboo-core/meta-cosmology.md

-# 🌀 From the Equation of Einstein to the Equation of Consciousness
+# 🌀 From Einstein’s Equation to the Equation of Consciousness

 *A computational interpretation of physics, time, memory, and the simulation*